voidedWarranties/dotfiles/README.md

 ### login shell

-the login shell cannot be changed to a Nix-installed shell unless it is added to `/etc/shells`.
+setting the login shell to a Nix-installed shell via `~/.nix-profile` may lead to tty login not working.

-see: `scripts/shell_setup.sh`

 ### the window manager